Rigorous computation of expansion in one-dimensional dynamics: Introduction

 \subsection{Rigorous numerics}

 Using the IEEE 754 standard double-precision floating-point numbers, combined with the concept of interval arithmetic, we can handle a wide family of one-dimensional maps satisfying the mild assumptions given above.
-Due to the finite nature of computers, all calculations on real numbers are conducted on a finite subset of representable numbers.
-In particular, the result of each operation must be rounded to a representable number.
-Moreover, calculation of elementary functions such as the natural logarithm can only be conducted with limited precision.
-All this makes the calculations done by computers approximate.
-It is possible, however, to control the direction of rounding, and thus to obtain rigorous upper or lower bounds on the results of the actual operations.
+Due to the finite nature of computers, all calculations intended to be done on real numbers are conducted on a finite subset of representable numbers instead.
+In particular, the result of each operation must be rounded to a representable number, and even the calculation of elementary functions can only be conducted with limited precision.
+It is possible, however, to control the direction of rounding, and thus to obtain rigorous upper or lower bounds on the results of the operations.

 Interval arithmetic (see e.g. \cite{Moore1966}) is a systematic approach that deals with rounding errors and other inaccuracies in computer calculations by representing numbers as intervals rather than single approximate values.
 The fundamental idea is to perform arithmetic operations on intervals instead of individual numbers in such a way that the resulting interval encompasses all possible outcomes of the operation on the individual numbers contained in the given intervals.
 When conducting arithmetic operations such as addition or multiplication, this idea can be summarised as follows (with ``$\star$'' indicating a two-argument operation):